brevzin/cpp_proposals/2758_compile_time_messages/compile-time-messages.md

 If we want an error to bubble up such that `g<-1>()` would be SFINAE-friendly, that seems like an entirely different construct than `std::constexpr_error_str`: that would be an exception - that the condition could catch and swallow.

-## Warnings
+## Warnings and Tagging

 Consider the call:

-::: bq
+::: std
 ```cpp
 std::format("x={} and y=", x, y);
 ```
 :::

 The user probably intended to format both `x` and `y`, but actually forgot to write the `{}` for the second argument.
-So this call has an extra argument that is not used by any of the formatters.
+Which means that this call has an extra argument that is not used by any of the formatters.
 This is, surprisingly to many people, not an error.
 This is by design - to handle use-cases like translation, where some of the arguments may not be used, which is an important use-case of `format`.
 (Note that the opposite case, not providing enough arguments, is a compile error).

 However, it is not a use-case that exists in every domain.
 For many users of `format`, the above (not consuming every format argument) is a bug.

 One approach that we could take is to allow the `format` library to flag potential misuses in a way that users can opt in to or opt out of.
 We even have a tool for that already: warnings!
 If the format library could issue a custom diagnostic, like:

-::: bq
+::: std
 ```cpp
 std::constexpr_warning(
   "format-too-many-args",